donniebishop/website/content/blog/jazzjam.md

 The only amp I own is a Yamaha THR10C.
 It's a small 10W modeling amp, and not terribly loud, which makes it great for using at home in my apartment.
 However, it isn't the best for using in a live environment, competing with a keys and horns and drums.
 When I came last month, the house guitarist had brought a Roland JC-40 -- a 40W amp that is perfect for live gigging.
 I was banking on him showing up and asking to use his amplifier for when I came up to play.

 The organizers were very understanding and tried their best to assist, but no one had an extra amplifier or input on their amps to let me use, so I had to sit out for quite a while.
-While I was sitting out, I did my best to follow along in my real book to standards that were being played, trying to understand the changes and trying to determine how I would solo over them and comparing to how people were soloing over them.
+While I was sitting out, I did my best to follow along in my book to standards that were being played, trying to understand the changes and trying to determine how I would solo over them and comparing to how people were soloing over them.

 Thankfully, about halfway into the night, another guitar player arrived.
 The organizers talked to him even before I did, and nodded at me, letting me know that I could use his amplifier as well that night.
 He played a few songs and I sat nervously until my name was called to come up.